raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 As a matter of fact, I did try that.
 And it gets old.
 Veeeeeeryyyyyy quickly.

 That's mostly because if you think about it for a moment, there are a LOT of possible combinations : let's imagine that we know exactly every peripheral that we need (forget the M among N-s in the previous list), and that we have 16 of them.
-Every one of them has 4 pins, and each pin can be routed to 2 pins.
+Every one of them has 4 signals, and each signal can be routed to 2 pins.
 We litterally have 64 pins that each have two possible values, which makes a total of 2^64 possible configuration.

 And that's a lot.
 More than what your computer can index.